semanticClimate/encyclopedia/docs/transcripts/who_owns_our_knowledge.md

 # Who Owns Our Knowledge?

-*This transcript is dictated by Peter Murray Rust and doesn't represent anyone else's views.*
+*This transcript is dictated by Peter Murray-Rust and doesn't represent anyone else's views.*

 ## The Problem